-Al Janabeya Company WLL owns 987,825 shares and is related to the Chairman of the Board.
+Al Janabeya Company WLL (a family company owned by Mr Murad Ali and his family) owns 987,825 shares, 91,326 bonds and is related to the Chairman of the Board.

-Nature and extent of transactions with related parties during 2015
+Nature and extent of transactions with related parties None.